 Tange House Photographs

-Although the design was inspired by western architecture, it is fused with traditional Japanese techniques.
-The elevated interior, the use of wood, the two-tier roof, the engawa, and the use of fusuma and tatami, are all characteristics of traditional Japanese architecture.
-The house was based on the tatami mat module, with the largest rooms designed to have flexibility so that they could be separated into three smaller rooms by fusuma sliding doors.
+Despite its Western inspiration, the house incorporated traditional Japanese architectural techniques.
+The elevated interior, use of wood, two-tiered roof, engawa, and the use of fusuma and tatami are all hallmarks of Japanese design.
+The tatami mat module served as the basis for the house’s layout, with larger rooms designed for flexibility, able to be separated into smaller spaces by fusuma sliding doors.

 Kenzo Tange’s House Plans